pmndrs/zustand/docs/guides/practice-with-no-store-actions.md

 nav: 8
 ---

-The recommended usage in the Readme is to colocate actions within the store.
+The recommended usage is to colocate actions and states within the store (let your actions be located together with your state).

 For example: